 Home to the longest serving family of lighthouse keepers in Canada

-The Lighthouse Express provides service from the Interpretive Centre to the lighthouse.
-Closed for 2020.
+Our Lighthouse Express shuttle provides service from the Interpretation Centre to the lighthouse.

-The Cape Jourimain lighthouse was built in 1869 to help ships navigate nearby reefs and shoals.
-It became operational in May, 1870, and continued to operate until 1997.
-It was decommissioned when the Cape Tormentine ferry service closed after the opening of the Confederation Bridge.
+The Cape Jourimain lighthouse was built in 1869 to help ships navigate the Northumberland Strait.
+It operated for 127 years, closing in 1997 upon the closure of the Cape Tormentine ferry service and the opening of the Confederation Bridge.

-The lighthouse is 15.5 metres tall and is notable for its octagonal design and Victorian-esque ornamentation.
-Its classic red-and-white colour scheme is typical of lighthouses from this era.
+The lighthouse is 15.5 metres tall and is notable for its octagonal design and Victorian ornamentation.
+Its classic red-and-white colour scheme is typical of other lighthouses from this era.

 The first permanent keeper was John Bent, the first of four generations to serve at the lighthouse.
 It's believed that the Bent's are the longest serving family of lighthouse keepers in Canada.